Filmfare Awards: History

-The Introduction
+Beginnings

-The Filmfare awards were first introduced in 1954.
+The Filmfare awards were introduced in 1954.
 The Clares was the original name of the award ceremony, named after The Times of India critic Clare Mendonca.
 Readers of Filmfare were polled to decide the winners, and over 20,000 readers spread throughout India participated in the polls; trophies were given to winners of the popular vote.
 In the first awards function, held on 21 March 1954 at the Metro Theatre of Mumbai, only five awards were presented: Best Film, Best Director, Best Actor, Best Actress, and Best Music Director.

 Do Bigha Zameen was the first movie to win the award for Best Film.
 The first winners for the other four categories were: Bimal Roy for his direction of Do Bigha Zameen, Dilip Kumar for his performance in Daag, Meena Kumari for her performance in Baiju Bawra, and Naushad Ali for his music in Baiju Bawra.
 The Filmfare Awards also introduced the Short Film Category in 2017, with Vidya Balan and Gauri Shinde on the jury.
 The People's Choice Award for Best Short Film was presented to Khamakha.
 Short films like Chutney, Matitali Kusti and Taandav won awards as well.

 Hollywood star Gregory Peck was invited to be the guest of honour at the first ever awards on 21 March 1954 at the Metro theatre, Mumbai but could not make it to the function since his flight from Colombo got delayed.
 However, Peck did attend the banquet that followed the award night at Wellington Club (Gymkhana), Mumbai.

 Postponement in 1986 and 1987

 The winners for the year 1985 were announced in 1986 and the event was scheduled to be held at the Brabourne Stadium in December 1986.
-Unfortunately, the Bombay Film Industry as it was known then, went on strike in 1986 because of its many contentious issues with the Government of Maharashtra.
+The Bombay Film Industry as it was known then, went on strike in 1986 because of its many contentious issues with the Government of Maharashtra.
 As a result, the ceremony was pushed to the next year.
 The winners of 1985 were awarded on 28 January 1987.
 For security reasons, the Filmfare was not awarded for 1986 and 1987.

-The Red Carpet
+Red carpet

-The Red Carpet is a segment that takes place before the beginning of the actual ceremony.
+The red carpet is a segment that takes place before the beginning of the actual ceremony.
 This is when actors, actresses, producers, directors, singers, composers, and others that have contributed to Indian cinema are introduced.
 Hosts question the celebrities about upcoming performances and who they think deserves to take the Black Lady home.

-In 2013
+2013 awards

-The 2013 Filmfare awards took place in Mumbai at the Yash Raj Studios in Andheri.
-A special press conference was held just for its announcement and this took place at the Suburban hotel in Mumbai as well.
-The theme that year was a hundred years in the future.
-The reason for the theme to be held that year was because it was meant to be continuous from the previous year's theme, where the fraternity celebrated the completion of a hundred years in Indian cinema at the box office.